Name: Raymond van Barneveld

 There were still flashes of the old Barney, particularly at the 2017 World Championship, where he followed wins over Adrian Lewis and Taylor with a semi-final bout with Van Gerwen that would produce the best winning average (Van Gerwen’s 114.05) and best losing average (Van Barneveld’s 109.34) respectively.
 A shock win over his Dutch compatriot the year before will also live long in the memory.

-His last singles final would come at the 2018 Masters, with Van Gerwen coming out on top.
+His last TV singles final to date would come at the 2018 Masters, with Van Gerwen coming out on top.
 The pair would combine to win the World Cup that summer.
 Barney’s last event final came at Players Championship 8, in 2019.
-A storied career would ultimately end in tears; first in a Premier League farewell in Rotterdam, and then in a World Championship defeat to Darin Young in December 2019.
+A storied career would temporarily end in tears; first in a Premier League farewell in Rotterdam, and then in a World Championship defeat to Darin Young in December 2019.

 A mild-mannered postman, Van Barneveld wasn’t a born superstar.
 Thanks to his prolific success on the oche, the Dutchman became a household name.